Follow the news (part I)

 Quote from IMF’s website: The IMF's primary purpose is to ensure the stability of the international monetary system—the system of exchange rates and international payments that enables countries (and their citizens) to transact with each other.

-Note, that no one cares if the triggers that switch your brain off belong to “professional fields” (politics, economics) or seemingly unimportant names of the reporters and anchors.
+Black areas are the moments when your brain cannot process the meaning of the phrases due to different reasons.
+Grey areas inevitably follow after black ones since brains cannot “switch on” instantly because the understanding of the speech is based on the chain of words.
+Note that no one cares if the triggers that switch your brain off belong to “professional fields” (politics, economics) or seemingly unimportant names of the reporters and anchors.
 Example:

 Well, right now he is in Greenland, so kids keep watching, keep waiting.
 I’m Isha Sesay…- Get the global picture of the day’s news in 30 minutes.

-It is not so easy to recognize this name in the middle of the sentence or even in the end of it: Back to you, Isha.
+It is not easy to recognize this name in the middle of the sentence or even in the end of it: Back to you, Isha.
 This split second when the name is pronounced is a typical example of the mentioned above triggers that “switch off” your perception.
 The legendary British rock band Pink Floyd created the album called Momentary Lapse Of Reason.
 We will use the abbreviation MLR.
-When the number of MLR per second exceeds the threshold, the watching stops and the news are being declared boring and irrelevant.
+When the number of MLR per second exceeds the threshold, the watching stops, and the news is declared boring and irrelevant.
 The threshold varies from individual to individual.
 Did you notice in one of the previous videos the word “bailout”?
 It is the typical example of MLR:

 200 million dollars government bailout. – bailout the Irish government.